tillbiskup/evedataviewer/docs/installing.rst

 .. code-block:: bash

-    source eveviewer/bin/activate
+    source evedataviewer/bin/activate

-Assuming in this case that your virtual environment is called ``eveviewer`` and that you are in the same path where you just created your virtual environment.
+Assuming in this case that your virtual environment is called ``evedataviewer`` and that you are in the same path where you just created your virtual environment.

 Deactivating is simple as well, once you are done.
 Either close the terminal, or issue the command ``deactivate``.

-Install eveviewer
+Install evedataviewer
 -----------------

-Once you activated your virtual environment where you want to install the eveviewer package in, proceed as given above:
+Once you activated your virtual environment where you want to install the evedataviewer package in, proceed as given above:

 .. code-block:: bash

-    pip install eveviewer
+    pip install evedataviewer

-This will download the eveviewer package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
+This will download the evedataviewer package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
 All dependencies will be installed as well.

 .. note::